-|$10,000 per claim||Coverage up to $10,000 per claim on eligible purchases with a manufacturer warranty that is three years or less.|
+|$10,000 per claim, up to $50,000 per account||Coverage up to $10,000 per claim on eligible purchases with a manufacturer warranty that lasts three years or less.|

-How to use an extended warranty?
+How to use an extended warranty

-- The original receipt of purchase
+- Your original receipt

-- Documentation of the original manufacturer’s warranty
+- Proof of the current manufacturer’s warranty